 Exploration and infill drilling are carried out by wireline double-tube diamond core drilling.
-At present, this is mainly done from underground using three to four rigs equipped with the Wireline 56 system that produces 39 mm diameter core.
-The Near Mine Exploration Department (UGN) use contracted drilling company Protek AB for exploration drilling.
+At present, drilling is done mainly from underground sites using three to four rigs equipped with the Wireline 56 system that produces 39 mm diameter drill core.
+The Near Mine Exploration Department (UGN) uses contracted drilling company Protek AB for exploration drilling.
 Protek AB use Diamec U6 drill rigs.
 The mine uses two in-house drill rigs (Diamec U6 and Diamec S6) for infill drilling.
 Exploration drilling has also been performed from surface with NQ dimension.
-Drilling from surface was carried out by both Arctic Drilling Company (ADC) and Protek AB using U6 rigs either on tracks or moved with an assistant vehicle.
+Drilling from surface was carried out by Protek AB using U8 rigs either on tracks or moved with an assistant vehicle.